theelioway/bones/ribs/inflateT/doc/contributing.md

 ### TODOS

 - Do inflateWikipediaPage with is content aware.
 Do birds.
 Do a TV program.
-- Do inflateGutenbergBook using summarise --"I didn't have time to read it"
+- Do inflateGutenbergBook using summarize --"I didn't have time to read it"
 - Do inflateMP3s in your folder and make them playable.